Thursday, June 26, 2025

 While the Uttar Pradesh side of the bridge will benefit from a 2-km elevated rotary, there is no such provision currently included in the project plan for the Buxar side.
 This has become a point of contention among local residents and public representatives.

 Civic activists such as Shravan ChaubeyAmbika Singh, and Pradeep Jaiswal have voiced concerns, emphasizing the need for a similar elevated rotary near Buxar Golambar.
-They argue that this would significantly reduce traffic congestion in the city and allow seamless movement between the new bridge and local urban roads.
+They argue that this would significantly reduce traffic congestion in the city and allow seamless movement between the new bridge and local urban .

 Potential Benefits of the Buxar-Baroli Bridge